Guanbin-Huang/CTC_pytorch/README.md

 <br><br>

-###  2.2. <a name='implementation:forwardalgorithmwithdynamicprogramming'></a>2.2 implementation: forward algorithm with dynamic programming
+###  2.2. <a name='implementation:forwardalgorithmwithdynamicprogramming'></a>implementation: forward algorithm with dynamic programming

 the complete code is [CTC.py](CTC.py)